 (chemistry and physics) in 1947.
 After a most eventful life, he settled in

 Ireland during 1968.
-He wrote many papers and essays on the topics of religion and the environment, and generously made many available to this web site.
+He wrote many papers and essays on the topics of religion and the environment, and generously donated many of them to be added to this web site.
 Five years have passed since he died, and his vision of our march towards "ecological disaster" continues around the world as he predicted.